-- 1. Attempt to locate the addition on the rear elevation so that it is minimally visible from the street. - 2.
+- Attempt to locate the addition on the rear elevation so that it is minimally visible from the street. - 2.
 Limit the size of the addition so that it does not visually overpower the existing building. - 3.
 Attempt to attach new additions or alterations to existing buildings in such a manner that, if such additions or alterations were to be removed in the future, the essential form and integrity of the building would be unimpaired. - 4.
 Maintain the original orientation of the structure.
 If the primary entrance is located on the street facade, it should remain in that location. - 5.
 Maintain the existing roof pitch.
 Roof lines for new additions should be secondary to those of the existing structure.
-The original roof as visible from the public right-of-way should not be raised. - 6.
+Typically, the original roof as visible from the public right-of-way should not be raised. - 6.
 Make sure that the design of a new addition is compatible with the existing building.
-The new work should be differentiated from the old while being compatible with its massing, form, scale, directional expression, roof forms and materials, foundation, fenestration, and materials.
+The new work should be differentiated from the old while being compatible with its massing, form, scale, directional expression, roof forms, and materials, foundation, fenestration, and materials - 7.
+Additions that are no taller nor wider than the existing building and increase the building's square footage 50% or less are typically eligible for administrative approval. - 8.
+In a single family use, no more than 50% of the rear yard should be of impermeable material including roofs of additions to original buildings, paving, decks, patios, pools, and accessory buildings.
+Wood slatted decks are considered permeable.